Back to all blogs

 Introduction

-In this article, we will explore why cider might be causing you grief, the specific symptoms to look out for, and how to distinguish a genuine intolerance from a more serious allergy.
 At Smartblood, we believe that understanding your body shouldn't involve guesswork.
 We advocate for a clinically responsible, phased approach that we call the Smartblood Method: always consulting your GP first to rule out underlying conditions, followed by structured elimination, and finally using testing as a targeted tool to refine your dietary choices.

 Defining Cider Intolerance

-An intolerance is typically a "threshold" issue.
-Your body might be able to handle a small glass of cider, but a full pint—or two—overwhelms your system’s ability to process a specific ingredient.
-This often happens because the body lacks a particular enzyme needed to break down a substance, or because a certain compound (like histamine) is present in higher quantities than your body can neutralise.
+Cider intolerance is an adverse reaction that does not involve a life-threatening immune response.
+It is a "threshold" issue: your body might handle a small glass, but a full pint overwhelms your system’s ability to process a specific ingredient.
+This often happens because the body lacks a particular enzyme or because a compound like histamine is present in higher quantities than your body can neutralise.

-Important Safety Note: If you experience swelling of the lips, face, or throat, difficulty breathing, wheezing, or a sudden drop in blood pressure after drinking cider, seek emergency medical help immediately by calling 999 or attending A&E. These are signs of anaphylaxis, a life-threatening allergic reaction that requires urgent clinical intervention.
+Important Safety Note: If you experience swelling of the lips, face, or throat, difficulty breathing, wheezing, or a sudden drop in blood pressure after drinking cider, seek emergency medical help immediately by calling 999 or attending A&&E. These are signs of anaphylaxis, a life-threatening allergic reaction that requires urgent clinical intervention.

 Common Cider Intolerance Symptoms